-The transition from gold to copper wire bonding by our customers and the industry may be substantially completed.
+The transition from gold to copper wire bonding by our customers and the industry has substantially completed.

-Since fiscal 2010, many of our customers have converted their bonding wire from gold to copper wire.
-Since this initial conversion, a majority of our wire bonder sales have been copper capable bonders.
-In fiscal 2016, 88% of total ball bonders sold by the Company were copper capable bonders.
-If the transition from gold to copper wire bonding by our customers is substantially completed or customers transition away from copper wire bonding, there may be a reduced demand for our wire bonders and our financial condition and operating results may be materially and adversely affected.
+Our customers have substantially completed the transition from gold to copper wire bonding.
+In fiscal 2017, 84% of total ball bonders sold by the Company were copper capable bonders.
+If our customers transition away from copper wire bonding, there may be a reduced demand for our wire bonders and our financial condition and operating results may be materially and adversely affected.